Differentially Private Linear Bandits with Partial Distributed Feedback: Introduction

 The bandit learning models have been widely adopted for many sequential decision-making problems, such as clinical trials, recommender systems, and configuration selection.
 Each action (called arm), if selected in a round, generates a (noisy) reward.
 By observing such reward feedback, the learning agent gradually learns the unknown parameters of the model (e.g., mean rewards) and decides the action in the next round.
 The objective here is to maximize the cumulative reward over a finite time horizon, balancing the tradeoff between \emph{exploitation} and \emph{exploration}.
 While the stochastic multi-armed bandits (MAB) model is useful for these applications~\cite{lai1985asymptotically}, one key limitation is that actions are assumed to be independent, which, however, is usually not the case in practice.
 Therefore, the linear bandit model that captures the correlation among actions has been extensively studied~\cite{lattimore2020bandit,abbasi2011improved,li2010contextual}.

 In this paper, we introduce a new linear bandit setting where the reward of an action could be from a large population.
 Take the cellular network configuration as an example (see Fig.~\ref{fig:network_config}).
-The configuration (antenna tilt, maximum output power, inactivity timer, etc.) of a base station (BS), denoted by $x \in \R^d$, influences all the users under the coverage of this BS~\cite{mahimkar2021auric}.
+The configuration (antenna tilt, maximum output power, inactivity timer, etc.) of a base station (BS), with feature representation\footnote{Similar to many linearly parameterized bandits (e.g., \cite{li2010contextual}), we may represent each configuration by a $d$-dimensional feature vector through some feature mapping. } $x\in \R^d$, influences all the users under the coverage of this BS~\cite{mahimkar2021auric}.
 After a configuration is applied, the BS receives a reward in terms of the network-level performance, which accounts for the performance of all users within the coverage (e.g., average user throughput).
 Specifically, let the mean global reward of configuration $x$ be $f(x)=\langle \theta^*, x\rangle$, where $\theta^* \in \R^d$ represents the unknown global parameter.
 While some configuration may work best for a specific user, only one configuration can be applied at the BS at a time, which, however, simultaneously influences all the users within the coverage.
 Therefore, the goal here is to find the best configuration that maximizes the global reward (i.e., the network-level performance).